foxglove/docs/docs/13-webhooks/0-introduction.md

 Webhooks notify your software when events happen within your Foxglove organization.

 When you create a webhook, notifications about events are delivered to your webhook endpoint.
-Notifications are delivered as HTTP(S) POST requests with a JSON body.
+Notifications are delivered as HTTPS POST requests with a JSON body.
 Check the [Concepts](./1-concepts.md) page for more details on these terms.

 In the [Settings](https://console.foxglove.dev/settings/webhooks/) page for your webhook you can view a history of recent deliveries, and see failure details for deliveries that fail.